 Melissa came home that afternoon with another deck from Rebecca.
 The very copy of the Sweeney Tarot that was used in the final tarot trump challenge.
 While the deck was self-published, it was easily replaceable via a print-on-demand service.
 When Melissa offered to reimburse Rebecca for the deck, the card reader refused any money or promise of favor for it.

 “That decorated deck of yours is not a beginner’s deck, that’s for sure.
-You’re going to have a hard time relating the images on those cards with the average instruction you’re going to find, online or not.
+You’re going to have a hard time relating the images on those cards with the average instruction you’re going to find, online or not, because of how personal it is to the artist.
 Here.
 Keep the Sweeney.
 It’s not a Waite Smith clone, but the imagery is close enough to carry the tone.
 Look up the deck online, there’s a guide book available for the cards, if you want.”

 Though the two women tried their hardest not to talk about tarot or tarot-adjacent matters, the conversation settled itself between the cards.
 Rebecca, still swearing that she was neither Melissa’s teacher nor mentor and there was no passing on of lineages or teachings, reviewed a good number of her personal “observations” regarding tarot.